 Grounding & Earthing Products: Complete Buying Guide

-Before buying, verify the product uses genuinely conductive materials (silver threading or carbon fiber), has secure connections that won’t degrade, and comes from a reputable manufacturer with testing documentation.
+Before buying, verify the product uses genuinely conductive materials (silver or carbon fiber), has secure connections that won’t degrade, and comes from a reputable manufacturer with testing documentation.

 Key Takeaways